IgorKirei/active/Readme.md

 app.useLayer([Function, Function, Function]);
 ```
 You can use any number of layers, but remember about your rom ;)
+## Testing
+Guys, sometimes we implement some new functionality, like uploading files.
+It works without any packages from other developers, so we need help to test how it works.
+If you found some error, please open new issue on Github or send email to us.
+Thanks!

 ## Contributing
 "Active" framework is a new project, there is lot of work to do and you can help: